Graduate Student Resources

-The School of Biological Sciences is invested in providing current graduate students and postdoctoral scholars training opportunities to gain skills for a successful career in a research-intensive field.
+The Charlie Dunlop School of Biological Sciences is deeply invested in providing current graduate students and postdoctoral scholars with comprehensive training opportunities.
+These opportunities are designed to equip them with the advanced skills and knowledge necessary for a successful career in a research-intensive field.
+Through a combination of rigorous coursework, hands-on laboratory experience, and professional development workshops, the school aims to cultivate the next generation of innovative scientists and researchers.

 Autumn Holmes inside a lab